 It dwells within the Unattainable, the Infinite, and the Eternal; and no one marks when it comes and goes.

-Kabir says: "O brother Sadhul deen is the mystery."

 Kabir says: "O brother Sadhu! deep is the mystery.

 Let wise men seek to know where rests that bird."

 The Story of Vaman